What is eManifest?

 How do I get an SCAC?

-Standard Carrier Alpha Codes are issued by the National Motor Freight Traffic Association. eManifest Service Centre can provide the SCAC APPLICATION forms.
+Standard CArrier Alpha Codes are issued by the National Motor Freight Traffic Association. eManifest Service Centre can provide the forms.

 What do I do when I arrive at the border inspection booth?